Chiropractic Blog Problem Solved

 When your blog post shows that a doctor wrote the content (with a link to your biography), not only does it suggest greater trust, it presents you as an authority.
 Writers are authors, and authors are authorities.

-Being a regular blogger presents you as a thought leader in your community.
+Being a regular blogger presents you as a thought leader.
 Which can lead to interviews and other types of free publicity for you and your practice.

 7. Because Your Competitors Won't

-In the grand scope of things, a chiropractic website is a small thing.
-Especially compared to the size and traffic of an Amazon, Wikipedia or eBay.
+In the grand scope of things, a chiropractic website with a blog is a small thing.
+Especially compared to the size and traffic afforded an Amazon, Wikipedia or eBay.
 One way to outshine other local chiropractors and dominate your new patient drawing area is to blog regularly.

 How regularly?
 Daily is probably out of the question.
 Weekly might be possible.
 Twice monthly is probably sufficient.
 Especially if you plan your content calendar in advance and get some help with writing.